The Difference Between Flat White vs Latte: Everything You Need to Know.

 You can also get a more distinct punch of espresso by asking a barista to use ristretto for a flat white.
 In fact, some coffee shops use it by default to make a clear difference between the drinks, taste-wise.
 And if you are wondering about ristretto, it’s an espresso made with half the usual amount of water.

 One way or the other, it pays to check out the recipes for the drinks to understand the points of departure.
+By the way, if you want to pick a good machine for lattes, here are our latte maker reviews.

 Flat White Recipe